Philosophy 202 (Fall 2024)

 · In addition, during the last two weeks of the semester (after Thanksgiving), each of you will give a short presentation (8-12 minutes) on a modern “European” philosopher other than Sor Juana.
 The presentation should clearly and concisely lay out what is most important about the philosopher you discuss, including not only the positions they hold but the most important arguments they offer for those positions.
 You should very briefly discuss the life of the philosopher and something about their influences and impact.
 The primary purpose of the presentation should be to convince your classmates and me that this philosopher either should or should not be included in future courses on modern European philosophy at Whitman.
 You may use powerpoint or other supplementary media, but you do not have to.

 Final Exam.
 There will be a closed book, blue book final exam for this course during the regular final exam period.
 Students may consult a single page of notes to the exam.
 The Final Exam will have three parts.
 Part One will consist of quotation identification and analysis, where you will be given four short quotations and asked to identify the authors of two of them, explain your answer to each, and briefly state the relation of each quotation to the rest of the author’s work.
-Part Two will have four essay questions which will relate to the themes and figures we covered this semester.
+Part Two will have three essay questions which will relate to the themes and figures we covered this semester.
 You will be expected to answer two of those questions.
 Part Three will consist of a single question: “Which philosopher should definitely be included in this course next year?
 Why?
 (If your answer is not Sor Juana, be sure to explain why the philosopher you chose is more important to include than Sor Juana.
 If your answer is Sor Juana, be sure to show why she is more important than at least three other very important philosophers.”
 Note that the final exam will cover all of the material we cover in class, including students’ final presentations.

 Your final grade will be broken down as follows: Sor Juana Paper (10%); Thematic Unit Leadership (30%, divided between your overall group grade, your presentation grade, and your philosopher’s briefs grade); Canon Expansion Presentation (15%); Thematic Unit Celebrations of Learning (15%); Final Exam (30%).
 In addition, there is an optional Philosophical Topic Paper, which can be worth up to 20% of your final grade, taking the place of other areas where you did not do as well.